athias/RHEL_STIG_Baseline/RHEL_7_Build_Doc.md

 * Under 'User Settings' click on 'User Creation'
   * Under 'Full Name' input 'Local Administrator'
-  * Under 'User name' change it to 'admin_local'
+  * Under 'User name' change it to 'local_admin'
   * Check the box next to 'Make this user administrator'
   * Input the user password under 'Password'
   * Input the user password again under 'Confirm Password'
     * Click the box 'Advanced'
-    * Change the 'Home directory' to '/local_home/admin_local'
+    * Change the 'Home directory' to '/local_home/local_admin'
     * Check the box next to 'Specify a user ID manually'
-    * Change the number next to 'Specify a user ID manually' to '3333'
+    * Ensure the number next to 'Specify a user ID manually' is set to '1000'
     * Check the box next to 'Specify a group ID manually'
-    * Change the number next to 'Specify a group ID manually' to '3333'
+    * Ensure the number next to 'Specify a user ID manually' is set to '1000'
     * click 'Save Changes'
   * Click Done